Kurento/kurento/doc-kurento/source/user/writing_modules.rst

 The scaffolding tool generates a complete folder tree, with all the needed *CMakeLists.txt* files to build with CMake.
 You'll also find empty Kurento Module Descriptor files (``*.kmd.json``), which must contain a complete description of the module: constructor, methods, properties, events, and the complex types defined by the developer.

 Once your *.kmd* files have been filled with a complete description of the module, it is time to generate the corresponding server stub code with *kurento-module-creator*.
-Run this from the root directory of your module:
+Change to the root directory of your module and run CMake:

 .. code-block:: shell

+   cd video-module/

    mkdir build/ ; cd build/
    cmake ..